Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Theory

 \subsection{Leadership Emergence and Its Boundaries}

-Leadership is operationalized as the successful transmission of a belief and its valuation.
-An agent is led when it adopts a belief from another, not only structurally but motivationally.
+Leadership is operationalized as the successful transmission of a concept and its valuation.
+An agent is led when it adopts a concept from another, not only structurally but motivationally.
 Using the no-null-space leadership condition, I determine exactly which agents a leader can influence.

 This highlights the limitations of leadership in epistemically diverse populations.
 Some agents are unreachable—not by social distance, but by incompatibility in value representation.
 The rigorous details of Leader Emergence can be found at Appendix~\ref{apx:leaderEmerg}.